 MD: What has been your greatest achievement till now?

-GS: Completion of every work each time has led me to a different dimension, which elevated my understanding of life.
+GS: Completion of every work each time has led me to a different dimension, which meant elevating my understanding of life.

 MD: What do you hope to achieve?